AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

 ------------------

 This module uses a number of global variables.
-One set is used to store the constraints and equivalences after processing by :func:`StoreEquivalence` and :func:`GenerateConstraints`.
+One set is used to store the constraints and equivalences after processing by :func:`~GSASII.GSASIImapvars.StoreEquivalence` and :func:`~GSASII.GSASIImapvars.GenerateConstraints`.
-These globals are expected to be used only by this module's (:mod:`GSASIImapvars`) internal routines.
+These globals are expected to be used only by this module's (:mod:`~GSASII.GSASIImapvars`) internal routines.

 Lists with information from Constraint Equation and New Var constraints.
 Each entry in these variables is related to a group of constraints.

+.. py:currentmodule:: GSASII.GSASIImapvars

 .. tabularcolumns:: |l|p{4.5in}|